rust-lang/rust-project-goals/src/about/design_axioms.md

 # Design axioms

 Each project goal includes a **design axioms** section.
 Design axioms capture the guidelines you will use to drive your design.
 Since goals genearlly come early in the process, the final design is not known -- axioms are a way to clarify the constraints you will be keeping in mind as you work on your design.
-Axioms will also help you operate more efficienctly, since you can refer back to them to help resolve tradeoffs more quickly.
+Axioms will also help you operate more efficiently, since you can refer back to them to help resolve tradeoffs more quickly.

 ## Examples

 ### Axioms about axioms

 * **Axioms capture constraints.** Axioms capture the things you are trying to achieve.
-The goal ultimately is that your design satifies all of them as much as possible.
+The goal ultimately is that your design satisfies all of them as much as possible.
 * **Axioms express tradeoffs.** Axioms are ordered, and -- in case of conflict -- the axioms that come earlier in the list take precedence.
 Since *axioms capture constraints*, this doesn't mean you just ignore the axioms that take lower precedence, but it usually means you meet them in a "less good" way.
 For example, maybe consider a lint instead of a hard error?
 * **Axioms should be specific to your goal.** Rust has general design axioms that
 * **Axioms are short and memorable.** The structure of an axiom should begin with a short, memorable bolded phrase -- something you can recite in meetings.
 Then a few sentences that explain in more detail or elaborate.